hunter-teacher-cert/work_csci70900-tyl3452/meth1/01_lesson.md

 #### - CFUs/Misconceptions
 Teacher Q: What part is repetitive?
 Is there a repetition within a repetition?
 Are there/Did you use any written shorthands you used so you do not have to rewrite the same thing?

-- Teacher presents additional challenge and circulates between small groups again.
+- Teacher presents additional activity challenge and circulates between small groups again to CFU.

 ---